-- When a solar inverter is faulty, try to avoid standing in front of the solar inverter - Do not operate the DC switch on the solar inverter before you finish Step 3 to Step 5. - If the AC switch between the solar inverter and the power grid has automatically disconnected, do not turn on the switch before the fault is rectified. - Before power-off for troubleshooting, do not touch the energized components of the solar inverter.
+- When a solar inverter is faulty, try to avoid standing in front of the solar inverter. - If the LED1 indicator of the inverter is off, the switches are in the OFF position, do not operate the DC switches of the inverter.
+In this case, go to Step 4. - Do not operate the DC switch on the solar inverter before you finish Step 3 to Step 5. - The DC switch can be automatically disconnected when an internal fault is detected in an inverter.
+Do not turn on the switch before the fault is cleared. - If the AC switch between the solar inverter and the power grid has automatically disconnected, do not turn on the switch before the fault is rectified. - Before power-off for troubleshooting, do not touch the energized components of the solar inverter.
 Otherwise, electric shocks or arcing may occur.

 - Step 1 Wear proper personal protective equipment (PPE). - Step 2 If the solar inverter is not shut down due to a fault, send a shutdown command on the SUN2000 app, SmartLogger, or management system.
 If the solar inverter has shut down due to a fault, go to the next step. - Step 3 Turn off the AC switch between the solar inverter and the power grid. - Step 4 Measure the DC current of each PV input string using a clamp meter that is set to the DC position. - If the current is less than or equal to 0.5 A, go to the next step. - If the current is higher than 0.5 A, wait until the solar irradiance decreases and the PV string current decreases below 0.5 A at night, and then go to the next step. - Step 5 Open the maintenance compartment door, install a support bar, and use a multimeter to measure the voltage between the AC terminal block and the ground.
-Ensure that the AC side of the solar inverter is disconnected. - Step 6 Turn off all DC input switches of the solar inverter.
+Ensure that the AC side of the solar inverter is disconnected. - Step 6 Turn off all DC switches of the inverter and ensure that all switches are set to OFF.
+If the DC switches of the inverter have been automatically turned off, go to the next step.